dariopalminio/react-typescript-redux-example-v2021/README.md

 # Commands used to create the this project:

-npx create-react-app react-typescript-redux-example --template typescript
+npx create-react-app react-typescript-redux-example-v2021 --template typescript

 npm install @reduxjs/toolkit --save-dev